HomeLatest NewsIndustryAmid growing global scrutiny, US unveils principles for Big Tech reform

 Preferred Source of Google

-Amid tightening noose around the BigTech companies across the globe, the White House is reported to have outlined six principles to reform Big platforms and said it was encouraged to see bipartisan interest in Congress to rein in major US tech companies.
+Amid tightening noose around the BigTech companies across the globe, the White House is reported to have outlined six principles to reform Big Tech platforms and said it was encouraged to see bipartisan interest in Congress to rein in major US tech companies.

 The six principles, entitled “Enhancing Competition and Tech Platform Accountability,” were released after Biden administration officials earlier in the day met with experts to discuss “the harms that tech platforms cause and the need for greater accountability.”